joris1724/vzome-sharing/_posts/2025-05-17-Icositetrachoron-Truncations-10-26-45.md

 {% endcomment %}

-vZome's <i>Generate Polytope</i> tool quickly generates the projections of several truncations of a Icositetrachoron.
+vZome's <i>Generate Polytope</i> tool quickly generates the projections of several truncations of an Icositetrachoron.
 Each of these is centered on a predefined cell type.
-This post shows that centering on other cell types produces additional projections, some of which can nicely be build with Zometool.
+This post shows that for six of them, centering on another cell type produces one additional projection which can be build with Zometool.
 As soon as &radic;2 scaling factors are needed, the corresponding vZome models are approximations.

 <p>Some projections can be modelled exactly in vZome's golden field, and can be build with Zometool blue, (half-)green and yellow struts only:
+<br>-&nbsp;rectified icositetrachoron centered on a cube
+<br>-&nbsp;rectified icositetrachoron centered on a cuboctahedron
+<br>-&nbsp;truncated icositetrachoron centered on a cube
+<br>-&nbsp;cantellated icositetrachoron centered on a cuboctahedron
+<br>-&nbsp;runcinated icositetrachoron centered on a truncated octahedron

-<p>An additional projection can be build exactly with Zometool, using blue, green, yellow and <b>blue</b>(-length)<b>-green</b>(-orbit) struts:
+<p>Two projections can also be build with Zometool, using blue, green, yellow and <b>blue</b>(-length)<b>-green</b>(-orbit) struts:
+<br>-&nbsp;truncated icositetrachoron centered on a cube
+<br>-&nbsp;cantitruncated icositetrachoron centered on a octahedron

-<p>Some projections can also be build with Zometool, if <b>green</b>(-length)<b>-blue</b>(-orbit) struts are available:
+<p>An additional projection can be build exactly with Zometool, if <b>green</b>(-length)<b>-blue</b>(-orbit) struts are available:
+<br>-&nbsp;rectified icositetrachoron centered on a truncated cube

 <p>The remaining projections require both blue-green and green-blue struts for an exact Zometool build:
+<br>-&nbsp;cantellated icositetrachoron centered on a octagonal prism
+<br>-&nbsp;cantitruncated icositetrachoron centered on a rhombitruncated cuboctahedron
+<br>-&nbsp;runcitruncated icositetrachoron centered on a rhombicuboctahedron
+<br>-&nbsp;runcitruncated icositetrachoron centered on a truncated octahedron
+<br>-&nbsp;omnitruncated icositetrachoron centered on a rhombitruncated cuboctahedron
+<br>-&nbsp;disicositetrintercepted disicositetrachoron centered on a cuboctahedron
+<br>-&nbsp;disicositetrintercepted disicositetrachoron centered on a rhombicuboctahedron

 <p>The following vZome models show the building instructions for each of these projections.
 Additional scenes emphasize the cells of a specific type.
 Here, the number of cells is sometimes limited if it enhances the visual interpretation of the model.